 Then we went to all four bars in Fira.
-Murphy’s, Two Brothers, The Highlander, and Kira Thira.
-They were all different but they all featured a saxophone as a decoration somewhere.
-The Highlander featured live, unscheduled amateur arm wrestling.
+Murphy’s, Two Brothers, The Highlander, and Kira Thira all of which featured a saxophone as a decoration somewhere.
+At The Highlander we watched live, unscheduled amateur arm wrestling.

 OK!
 I think that was an hour and a half.
 Sorry Joe.
 Let’s go see the rest of Santorini.